MatthewLoveQUB/SKILL_Tools/readme.md

 ## Importing the project

+Create the environment variable QUB_CODE_REPO_DIR and point it at the repo root directory.
 Run the SKILL `load` function on `init.ils` at the root of the repo and all other modules will be imported.

 ## Unit Testing